TencentCloud/qapm-sdk-ios/README.md

 ### 2. OOMDetector

-Copyright (C) 2017 THL A29 Limited, a Tencent company.
+Copyright (C) 2017 Tencent, a Tencent company.
 All rights reserved.
 If you have downloaded a copy of the OOMDetector binary from Tencent, please note that the OOMDetector binary is licensed under the MIT License.
 If you have downloaded a copy of the OOMDetector source code from Tencent, please note that OOMDetector source code is licensed under the MIT License, except for the third-party components listed below which are subject to different license terms.
 Your integration of OOMDetector into your own projects may require compliance with the MIT License, as well as the other licenses applicable to the third-party components included within OOMDetector.
 A copy of the MIT License is included in this file.